zxyzz/In-Reviews-We-Trust-/index.md

 For our study, we will be using more than **+8M reviews** on **+200k businesses** made by **+196k** users.

 ## A Light Introduction to the Dataset
-We are using a dataset published by Yelp, one of the most successfull Local Based Social Network today.
-The idea behind Yelp is quite simple: users share with the rest of the world their experience of any kind of businnesses, from local Mexican Restaurant on the corner of your street to your nearby Funeral Home.
+We are using a dataset published by Yelp, one of the most successfull Local Based Social Network as of today.
+On Yelp users share with the rest of the community their experience of any kind of businesses.
+You can find on Yelp multiple a wide variety of businesses, ranging from local mexican restaurants to the a funeral homes.

 {% if site.tags != "" %}
   {% include rating_distribution.html %}
 {% endif %}

 You can use the [editor on GitHub](https://github.com/zxyzz/ada_web/edit/main/README.md) to maintain and preview the content for your website in Markdown files.